5fcgdaeb/s3PipelineDeployer/README.md

 - Your website is being hosted on AWS S3 Bucket (it is free!)
 - You are using Bitbucket to host your code/repository

-With this Bitbucket pipeline && Python script:
+With this Bitbucket pipeline and the Python script:
 - Your changes to your website are automatically deployed to the S3 Bucket
 - Only the modified files are uploaded to S3; making sure that you don't go over your AWS S3 Free Tier limits
 - CSS and Javascript files are first compressed before being uploaded